WOMEN ON THE MOVE

 The link between domestic violence and gun violence, shining a spotlight on women who are often forgotten – those shot and killed by intimate partner violence.
 In fact, it isn’t strangers, friends or acquaintances who pose the biggest threat to women – it’s those they date, marry or partner with.

-Side one of the truck says: Why don't survivors report?
+Side one of the truck reads: Why don't survivors report?
 Fear of victim blaming, law enforcement, shame, stigma, retaliation and deportation.

-Side two of the truck says: Fortifying the fight to end sexual assault and harassment demands including the voices of those most marginalized.
+Side two of the truck reads: Fortifying the fight to end sexual assault and harassment demands including the voices of those most marginalized.